 The Library is unable to put course packs, photocopies of pages from workbooks, compilations of photocopied readings, complimentary copies of textbooks, or items requested from Interlibrary Loan on Reserve.
 Instructors may place compilations of their own lecture notes and examinations on Reserve, provided that they are the owners of the copyright for these materials.
 Materials will be placed on reserve only for the duration of the class.
 Materials will not be kept on Reserve for more than one semester without permission of the copyright holder.
 Multiple copies can be placed on reserve if shelf space is available.

-We have the ability to place licensed electronic resources such as ebooks and articles on reserve for courses using WorldCat.
-To find out if we have access to an electronic resource, please take a look in WorldCat or fill out the Release Form and we will do the research.
+We have the ability to place licensed electronic resources such as ebooks, databases, and articles on reserve for courses using WorldCat.
+To find out if we have access to an electronic resource, please take a look in WorldCat or fill out the Release Form below and we will do the research.
 If we do have access, we will include the link on the list of resources for your course.

 If we do not have access to the resource through WorldCat, we can't place the resource on reserve.